Signed in as:

 My research is fundamentally concerned with "What relational, structural, and systemic conditions in multistakeholder groups, organizations, and fields lead to generative conflict processes?"
 My research engages extant conflict, cross-cultural management, as well as multi-stakeholder process theories to support research and theory-building on conflict transformation at the group, organizational and institutional levels.
 Further, I theorize how conflict can be transformed and ultimately contribute to the social good and collective well-being.
 My more recent research projects explores how the use of artificial intelligence (AI) in multistakeholder groups results in better collaborations and more ethical decision-making.
-My research is translated into three dimensions.
+My research is translated into three streams.
 (See below.)

 I examine conflict processes in multi-stakeholder groups and investigate how cross-level conflict dynamics affect organizing.
 I also study how social innovations arise from conflicts in multi-stakeholder organizing processes.

 I examine the ethical implications of disruptive practices aimed at the "social good."
-For example, I investigate how leader's use emotion work to navigate calling and using ethical voice to impact structural and systemic ills.
+For example, I investigate how leader's use emotion work to navigate calling and use ethical voice to impact structural and systemic ills.

 Estelle E. Archibold

-Copyright © 2024 Estelle E. Archibold - All Rights Reserved.
+Copyright © 2025 Estelle E. Archibold - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.